-(2) the permit for the BEP facility is in jeopardy due to the manager's operations;
+is in jeopardy;

-(3) the BEP facility contract between the custodial authority of the facility and the state licensing agency is in jeopardy due to the manager's operations; or
+due to the manager's operations; or

-(4) a licensed manager has abandoned the manager's assigned BEP facility.

-(b) Pursuant to such authorization, the licensed manager's operation of the facility shall be suspended immediately.
+- (2) a licensed manager has abandoned the manager's assigned BEP facility. - (b) Pursuant to such authorization, the licensed manager's operation of the facility shall be suspended immediately.
 The manager shall cease operation of the facility during the period of suspension.
-The operation of the facility shall continue under the authority of the state licensing agency.

-(c) The state licensing agency shall promptly notify the licensed manager of the immediate suspension of the operator agreement by certified mail or personal service.
-The notice of suspension shall inform the licensed manager of the following:

-(1) The effective date of the suspension.

-- (2) The duration of the suspension. - (3) The violation or action that is the basis for the suspension. - (4) The consequence of failure to correct the violation or action after the suspension. - (5) The consequence of a repeated violation after the suspension. - (6) The manager's right to: - (A) file a grievance or to appeal the state licensing agency's action; and - (B) a full evidentiary hearing.

-(d) An immediate inventory of all stock, equipment, and documents shall be taken and recorded.
-The state licensing agency shall provide a copy of the inventory to the manager whose operator agreement has been suspended.

-(e) The state licensing agency, with the active participation of the Indiana committee of licensed managers, shall select and place a temporary operator in the facility.
-The costs of a temporary operator will be charged to, and paid from, the facility's gross sales.
+The operation of the facility shall continue under the authority of the state licensing agency. - (c) The state licensing agency shall promptly notify the licensed manager of the immediate suspension of the operator agreement by certified mail or personal service.
+The notice of suspension shall inform the licensed manager of the following: - (1) The effective date of the suspension. - (2) The duration of the suspension. - (3) The violation or action that is the basis for the suspension. - (4) The consequence of the following: - (A) Failure to correct the violation or action after the suspension. - (B) A repeated violation after the suspension. - (5) The manager's right to: - (A) file a grievance or to appeal the state licensing agency's action; and - (B) a full evidentiary hearing. - (d) An immediate inventory of all stock, equipment, and documents shall be taken and recorded.
+The state licensing agency shall provide a copy of the inventory to the manager whose operator agreement has been suspended. - (e) The state licensing agency, with the active participation of the Indiana elected committee of licensed managers, shall select and place a temporary operator in the facility.
+The costs of a temporary operator will be: - (1) charged to; and - (2) paid from;

+the facility's gross sales.
-(f) The net proceeds from the facility shall be paid on a monthly basis to the manager whose operator agreement has been suspended.

-(g) After an immediate suspension of an operator agreement under this section, the manager shall have the right to a full evidentiary hearing under section 30 of this rule.
+- (f) The net proceeds from the facility shall be paid on a monthly basis to the manager whose operator agreement has been suspended. - (g) After an immediate suspension of an operator agreement under this section, the manager shall have the right to a full evidentiary hearing under section 30 of this rule.
 To exercise that right, the manager must file a written request with the director of the division for a full evidentiary hearing.
-The written request must be filed within fifteen (15) business days after service of the written notice of immediate suspension of the operator agreement.
+The written request must be filed within fifteen (15) business days after service of the written notice of immediate suspension of the operator agreement. - (h) If an immediate suspension under this section is found to be contrary to law after a: - (1) full evidentiary hearing; and - (2) formal administrative review;

-(h) If an immediate suspension under this section is found to be contrary to law after a full evidentiary hearing and after formal administrative review is complete, the licensed manager shall be reimbursed for the costs of the temporary operator.
-(Division of Disability and Rehabilitative Services; 460 IAC 2-4-24; filed Aug 23, 2001, 2:30 p.m.: 25 IR 72)
+is complete, the licensed manager shall be reimbursed for the costs of the temporary operator.
+(Division of Disability and Rehabilitative Services; 460 IAC 2-4-24; filed Aug 23, 2001, 2:30 p.m.: 25 IR 72; filed Nov 26, 2007, 10:19 a.m.: 20071226-IR-460070254FRA; readopted filed Nov 30, 2007, 4:47 p.m.: 20071226-IR-460070733RFA; readopted filed Nov 20, 2013, 9:02 a.m.: 20131218-IR-460130457RFA)